Evidence for chromium hydride in the atmosphere of Hot Jupiter WASP-31b: Discussion

 \subsection{Comparison to previous work}

-Earlier investigations of the transmission spectrum of WASP-31b found signatures of K, a gray cloud deck and Rayleigh scattering \citep{sing2015, sing2016}.
-On top of that, a weak water absorption feature was found and also reported by later studies using the same spectrum \citep{barstowetal2017, tsiaras2018}.
-The latter study found weak evidence for a water volume mixing ratio of $\log(\mathrm{X_{H_2O}}){=}-3.84\pm1.90$.
-Other retrieved water abundances are equal to $-3.97^{+1.01}_{-2.27}$ \citep{pinhasetal2019} and $-4.55^{+1.77}_{-4.33}$ \citep{welbanksetal2019} with confidence levels of ${\sim}2\sigma$ and ${\sim}2.2\sigma$ respectively, and an abundance of $-3.27^{+1.44}_{-2.18}$ is found using the classical retrieval method within the ARCiS code \citep{minetal2020}.
-Our retrieved water abundance (see Table \ref{table:retrievedparams}) is lower but falls inside the error bars of the other investigations. \citet{sing2015} reported a $4.2\sigma$ significant detection of K, but the fidelity of this data point was later questioned by individual searches using ground-based facilities FORS2 and UVES \citep{gibson2017, gibson2019} and IMACS \citep{mcgruderetal2020}.
-Our detection agrees with the $2.2\sigma$ detection that was made using combined FORS2 and STIS optical data \citep{gibson2017}.
+Earlier investigations of the transmission spectrum of WASP-31b found signatures of K, a grey cloud deck, and Rayleigh scattering \citep{sing2015, sing2016}.
+On top of that, a weak water absorption feature was found, which was also reported by later studies that used the same spectrum \citep{barstowetal2017, tsiaras2018}. \citet{tsiaras2018} found weak evidence for a water VMR of $\log(\mathrm{X_{H_2O}}){=}-3.84\pm1.90$.
+Other retrieved water abundances are equal to $-3.97^{+1.01}_{-2.27}$ \citep{pinhasetal2019} and $-4.55^{+1.77}_{-4.33}$ \citep{welbanksetal2019} with confidence levels of ${\sim}2\sigma$ and ${\sim}2.2\sigma$, respectively, and an abundance of $-3.27^{+1.44}_{-2.18}$ is found using the classical retrieval method within the ARCiS code \citep{minetal2020}.
+Our retrieved water abundance (see Table \ref{table:retrievedparams}) is lower but falls inside the error bars of the other investigations. \citet{sing2015} reported a $4.2\sigma$ significant detection of K, but the fidelity of this data point was later questioned by individual searches using the ground-based facilities FORS2 and UVES \citep{gibson2017, gibson2019} and IMACS \citep{mcgruderetal2020}.
+Our detection agrees with the $2.2\sigma$ detection that was made using combined FORS2 and STIS optical data \citep{gibson2017}. \citet{macdonaldetal2017} also found a weak detection ($2.2\sigma$) of NH$_3$, which was found at a similar abundance by \citet{minetal2020}.
+As can be seen in Table \ref{table:wasp31bresults}, the addition of NH$_3$ to our H$_2$O+CrH model also leads to an increase in the evidence level (DS${=}0.98$).
+As shown in Table \ref{table:jeffreysscale}, this was not seen as significant in our analysis (just below $2.1\sigma$).
+This small difference can be explained by the overlap in the CrH and NH$_3$ features around $1.5\,\mu\mathrm{m}$.
+Covering the features at longer wavelengths (e.g. at ${\sim}2.2\,\mu\mathrm{m}$) will greatly improve our ability to detect NH$_3$, as illustrated by \citet{macdonaldetal2017}.